A Confidence-based Acquisition Model for Self-supervised Active Learning and Label Correction: Related Work

 Active learning has been frequently employed in tasks such as image classification~\citep{houlsby2011bayesian,gal2017deep} and machine translation~\citep{vashistha2022activenmt,liu2018activenmt}.
 A noteworthy example in machine translation is the work of~\citet{hu2021phrasenmt}, which enhances efficiency by applying active learning to datasets enriched with frequently used phrases.
 While this strategy does reduce the overall effort required for labelling, it inherently limits the scope of the annotator's work to phrases only.
 As a result, this method may not support the annotation of longer texts, where understanding the context and nuances of full sentences is crucial.

-Conversely, active learning is less prevalent in dialogue belief tracking, with~\citet{xie2018cost} being a notable exception.
+At the same time, active learning is less prevalent in dialogue belief tracking, with~\citet{xie2018cost} being a notable exception.
 Their framework involves querying labels for complete sequences (dialogues) and bases selection on a single output category, neglecting any potential correlation between categories.
-Furthermore, this approach does not address label verification, hence not accounting for annotation quality problems.
+Furthermore, this approach does not account for annotation quality problems.

-One work that addresses the problem of annotation quality within an active learning framework is~\citet{su2018activereward}.
-In this work, stream-based active learning is deployed for the purpose of learning whether a dialogue is successful.
-The user provided labels are validated using a label confidence score.
-This innovative learning strategy is however not directly applicable to sequential multi-output tasks as it does not deal with the sequential nature of the problem.
+One work that addresses the issue of annotation quality within an active learning framework is~\citet{su2018activereward}.
+In that work, stream-based active learning is deployed for the purpose of learning whether a dialogue is successful.
+The user-provided labels are validated using a label confidence score.
+This innovative learning strategy is however not directly applicable to sequential multi-output tasks, as it does not deal with the sequential nature of the problem.